Creamy Cacio e Pepe

 What is Cacio e Pepe?

 Cacio e Pepe is an authentic Italian pasta dish that is made with cheese and toasted black pepper.
-A stripped down, simpler version of what we know as mac and cheese.
+Think of it as adult Mac and Cheese.
 Americanized versions of this recipe call for the use of heavy cream, which, if you know, is highly frowned upon in the Italian regions.
-The robust flavor from the toasted pepper combined with the richness of the cheese and heavy cream makes every bite even better than the last.

 Because cheese is the star of this dish, quality matters.
 Don’t let anyone tell you otherwise.
 Without a doubt, a good quality Parmigiano Reggiano is what I highly recommend.
 Believe it or not, Parmesan and Parmigiana Reggiano are not the same kind of cheese.
 I know, shocker!
 The two main differences is their origin and method of production.